Here Comes Nielsen!

 So my excitement explodes when my son reads out the name on the caller I.D. from the old landline-handheld phone, “A.C.
 Nielsen.”

 “Pick it up, quick.
 Answer the phone!”
 I shout in a panic, not wanting to miss a golden learning opportunity.

 And as my sampling fortune has it, I am soon in dialogue with the A.C.
 Nielsen company representative.

 “Yes, yes, I will be happy to fill out a diary!
 Is there anything else I can do for you?”
 She must think I’m a weirdo.

 Should I ask for a meter?
 No, stop it.
-I am still pining over my long-lost Arbitron Mistress.
+I still pine over my long-lost Arbitron Mistress.

 The Nielsen lady, well girl actually, is very nice.
-I instruct my second son, a videographer-editor working in the media production business at 15, and working on a feature film shooting in the area at this time to pick up the second phone.
+I instruct my second son to pick up a second phone.
+He is a videographer-editor working in the media production business at 15, and working on a feature film shooting in the area, the next generation Media Professor.

 “Pick up and listen to my conversation with Nielsen.
 It will be a great education,” I instruct him while cupping the receiver with my hand.
 No mute button needed on this old handset.
 I’m a savvy old Jurassic Media Professor with legacy technology.